Take advantage of Yukon University’s northern expertise and unique location.

 - maintain a cumulative GPA of 2.0 (C average)

-IMPORTANT NOTE ABOUT ELECTIVES: Diploma students up to 12 credits from outside the School of Liberal Arts and School of Science.
+- Diploma students may take up to 12 credits from outside the School of Liberal Arts and School of Science.
 However, students must recognize that such coursework may not be transferable to programs at other post-secondary institutions and may result in a credit shortfall upon transfer.
 Students working towards a degree should check their course selection with a Program Advisor.

-*NOTE ABOUT SCIENCE REQUIREMENTS: As of May, 2019, science elective courses no longer require labs.
-Please check with a Program Advisor to discuss options.
+- As of May 2019, science elective courses no longer require labs.

 Yukon University recognizes that a greater understanding and awareness of Yukon First Nations history, culture and journey towards self-determination will help to build positive relationships among all Yukon citizens.
 As a result, you will be required to achieve core competency in knowledge of Yukon First Nations.